nickgerace/gfold/README.md

 ```powershell
 {FOLDERID_Profile}\.config\gfold.toml
 ```

-Creating and using the config file is entirely optional.

 For config file creation, you can use the `--dry-run` flag to print valid TOML.
 Here is an example config file creation workflow on macOS, Linux and similar platforms: